BarRaiders/barraiders.github.io/docs/faqs/supermacro/variables.md

 | $SMRCB     | ++brace-right++ |

 User Defined Variables
-Creating and using User Defined variables is easy using the following Variable Commands
+Creating and using User Defined variables is easy using the following Variable Commands.

 !!! note